Blobby-Boi/BlobbypassSPARK/README.md

 # BlobbypassSPARK
-## A SPARKvue Webview Exploit that uses BlobbypassXSS
+## SPARKvue Webview Exploit that uses BlobbypassXSS

 ### How to use:
 * First, install [SPARKvue](https://chromewebstore.google.com/detail/sparkvue/iimbdmgkimpbhimdjnmiffmeefbppijo?hl=en-US) from the Chrome Webstore.